 - The Raiden Project for the original PlayStation regroups Raiden and Raiden II.

 - Raiden Fighters Aces for the Xbox 360 is a compilation of all three Raiden Fighters games, released in 2008 in Japan and 2009 in North America (10 and 11 years, respectively, after the newest game in the compilation, Raiden Fighters Jet).
 This is after two failed attempts to port the series—once for the Sega Saturn in 1997, and once for the original Xbox and PC in 2003.

-- R-Types for the original PlayStation, and more recently, R-Type Dimensions on XBLA.
+- R-Types for the original PlayStation, and R-Type Dimensions on XBLA and later PSN.